saverymax/qdriven-chiqa-summarization/README.md

 ```
 This will prepare separate training sets for the three deep learning models.
 Include the ```--add-q``` option to create additional datasets with the question concatenated to the beginning of the documents, for question-driven summarization.
 This step will take a while to finish.

-Note: Not sure if I am going to include this processing step.
-Just make sure to give credence to medinfo
 Then, prepare the MedInfo validation data for the Pointer-Generator and BART.
-First download the .xlsx MedInfo file at https://github.com/abachaa/Medication_QA_MedInfo2019

-To prepare the MedInfo validation data for the Pointer-Generator and BART.
-The BiLSTM does not need the MedInfo data:
 ```
 python prepare_validation_data.py --pg --bart
 ```